 When you can’t open a bottle or container, you think it is easy to try to press it & open it with your teeth.
 But, it’s also easy to crack or break a tooth while opening a lid using your mouth.
 Instead, carry a bottle opener with you or ask someone with a tight grip to open the bottle lid for you.

 If you want to learn more about these habits and ways to get rid of them.
-We offer many dental services like preventive care to understand your oral health.
+We offer many dental services like preventative dental care to understand your oral health.

 Our dental office is located in Dallas call us at (214) 760-6076 and get a quote.
 Contact us to book an appointment to meet our dentist.